crolllab/teaching/Bioinformatics_Tools/Course_9_GWAS/README.md

 The GAPIT3 GWAS package produces a large number of output files.
 Here's the output for the phenotype "GDDAnthesis.SilkingInterval".

-- Corn silk is explained here on [Wikipedia](https://en.wikipedia.org/wiki/Corn_silk).
-- You can find more information about the importance of the  interval of anthesis (the time the flower is open and functional) [here](https://www.sciencedirect.com/science/article/abs/pii/0378429096000366).
-- GDD refers to Growing Degrees Days, which is a measure of heat accumulated during a certain period.
-One takes the temperature of a certain day into account if it's above a certain baseline (a minimum growth temperature).
-For each acceptably warm day, the temperature readings are added up.
-More info on [Wikipedia](https://en.wikipedia.org/wiki/Growing_degree-day).

 ```
 GAPIT.Heterozygosity.pdf
 GAPIT.Kin.VanRaden.csv